Why B2B Marketing Execution Breaks Down

 The direct cost is time.
 Campaigns that should take three weeks take six.
 Decisions that should close in a day take two weeks.
 Content that should ship in a cycle sits in review until it is no longer relevant.

-The indirect cost is harder to measure but more significant.
+What is harder to measure matters more.
 Teams lose confidence in the system they work in.
 Good people spend their energy navigating friction instead of doing the work they were hired to do.
-Pipeline stalls not because of a weak strategy, but because execution cannot keep pace with the plan.
+Pipeline stalls not because the strategy is weak, but because execution cannot keep pace with the plan.

 Over a quarter, structural friction can cost an organisation far more than any single campaign or tool investment.